ORACLE WORKFLOW BUILDER

 - Monitoring and Administration

 The Business Event System is an application service that uses the Oracle Advanced Queuing (AQ) infrastructure to communicate business events between systems.
 The Business Event System consists of the Event Manager, which lets you register subscriptions to significant events, and event activities, which let you model business events within workflow processes.
-When a local event occurs, the subscribing code is executed in the same transaction as the code that raised the event.
-Subscription processing can include executing custom code on the event information, sending event information to a workflow process, and sending event information to other queues or systems.

 The Workflow Definitions Loader is a utility program that moves workflow definitions between database and corresponding flat file representations.
 You can use it to move workflow definitions from a development to a production database, or to apply upgrades to existing definitions.
 In addition to being a standalone server program, the Workflow Definitions Loader is also integrated into Oracle Workflow Builder, allowing you to open and save workflow definitions in both a database and file.